magneto00/dl-center-spa-2/README.md

-# Download Center for Interacoustics
+# DL Center for Interacoustics

+Download center for Interacoustics.

 A SPA consisting of backend in Strapi and React on front.
 Created to modernize the process of software and documents distribution.